 The Mining Industry still remains the mainstay of Zambia’s economy and will continue to play an important role in the development of the country.
 It is in the context of an acute shortage of graduate manpower for this vital industry that the School of Mines was established in 1973 as one of the Schools of the University of Zambia.
 Hence, the School has a most important part to play in the national life of Zambia, in the training and production of much needed professional geologists, mining engineers and metallurgists, who are needed by the existing mining industry and, indeed, by the future industries that are now in the pipeline.
-The three departments of the School, namely, Geology, Mining Engineering, and Metallurgy and Mineral Processing reflect the most important disciplines involved in the search for ores, their recovery from the ground and the extraction of metals from these ores.
+The three departments of the School, namely, Geology, Mining Engineering, and Metallurgical Engineering reflect the most important disciplines involved in the search for ores, their recovery from the ground and the extraction of metals from these ores.

 The School of Mines offers a four-year programme of study leading to the degree of Bachelor of Engineering.
 Students are admitted to the School of Mines on a competitive basis after successfully completing the first year in the School of Natural Sciences.
 Upon entering the School of Mines, the students are directed to one of the three disciplines, depending mainly on their personal preferences and also on the guidance of the staff of the School, especially the Heads of Department.
 However. personal preference does not necessarily guarantee admission to any of the three departments as much would depend upon the background of the student.
 We also have Bachelor of Science in Ocupational Health and Safety, Bachelor of Engineering in Geotechnical Engineering, a Certificate in Mine Surveying, and a Diploma in Mining Engineering.